 People may be unable to attend meetings or events because of family responsibilities.

 We will offer crèche facilities during meetings and events free of charge, or make available official childcare allowances to allow people to attend participation meetings and events.
-We provided a free crèche at our Tenant Conference.

 Location of Meetings